Honi soit qui mal y pense: Origin

 King Edward III founded the Order of the Garter around the time of his claim to the French throne.
 The traditional year of foundation is usually given as 1348 (when it was formally proclaimed).

+While Polydore Vergil's Anglica Historia (1534) is traditionally cited as the source that popularized the "legend of the garter," a detailed account of the incident was already recorded nearly half a century earlier in the Valencian chivalric novel Tirant lo Blanch.
+Although first published in 1490, the work was written by Joanot Martorell between 1460 and 1464.
+In Chapter LXXXV, Martorell describes how King Edward III of England founded the Order of the Garter after picking up a blue silk garter dropped by a lady during a court dance.
+In response to the courtiers' mockery, the King placed the garter on his own leg and uttered the motto, which Martorell integrates into the narrative to explain the origin of the order's insignia.

+Martorell likely encountered this tradition during his stay at the English court in London between 1438 and 1439, making his account one of the earliest known written records of the legend.

+The historical basis for Martorell's stay in London (from March 1438 to February 1439) is documented through his "letters of battle" (lletres de batalla) addressed to Joan de Monpalau and a safe-conduct issued by Henry VI of England.

 According to Polydore Vergil's Anglica Historia, written in 1512–1513, 166 years after the event, the origin was a trivial mishap at a court function.
 King Edward III was dancing with Joan of Kent, his first cousin and daughter-in-law, at a ball held in Calais to celebrate the fall of the city after the Battle of Crécy.
 Her garter slipped down to her ankle, causing those around her to laugh at her humiliation.
 Edward placed the garter around his own leg, saying: "Honi soit qui mal y pense.
 Tel qui s'en rit aujourd'hui, s'honorera de la porter." ("Shame on anyone who thinks evil of it.
 Whoever is laughing at this [thing] today will later be proud to wear it.").
 Scholars typically consider this version to be apocryphal, as there are no contemporary sources for it, and as garters were not worn by women at that time.